eersnington/workflow-cloudflare-world/packages/world-cloudflare/README.md

 npx workflow-cloudflare-world
 ```

-It asks how you want to deploy, which built bundle file Wrangler should use as `main`, and where your D1 migrations should live.
+It asks how you want to deploy, which built bundle file Wrangler should use as `main`, and where your D1 migrations/static assets should live.
 The CLI then:

 - Writes a `wrangler.json` stub (or prints JSON to merge)
 - Creates a queue/`StreamCoordinator` entry file (default `src/worker.ts`)
 - Drops the baseline D1 migration (`0000_workflow_cloudflare.sql`) into your chosen migrations directory
+- Adds an `assets` binding (default `.cloudflare/assets`) so adapter-cloudflare builds deploy without extra edits
+- Enables the `nodejs_compat` flag to satisfy Node built-ins required by the Workflow runtime

 Adjust the file paths or merge the output into your existing config if needed.